Facebook pixelThrive Through Lifelong Learning

 Cognitive reserves influence the brain's resilience to damage or disease.
 Increased cognitive reserves can help prevent or delay symptoms of dementia and brain injury.
 Lifelong learning helps build up cognitive reserves and increase the chances of staving off cognitive decline.

-• Cultivating your curiosity by exploring new hobbies (or forgotten passions)
+• Cultivate your curiosity by exploring new hobbies (or forgotten passions.)

-• Identifying gaps in your knowledge and experience, and finding ways to fill them
+• Identify gaps in your knowledge and experience and find ways to fill them.

-• Evaluating the credibility of information, like the purpose and accuracy of a news story
+• Evaluate the credibility of information, like the purpose and accuracy of a news story.

-• Asking objective and analytical questions, and then seeking out high-quality sources of information that address varied points of view
+• Ask objective and analytical questions, and then seek out high-quality sources of information that address varied points of view.

 Share this article